 This document sets out the tax strategy of IndigoCyan Topco Limited and its subsidiaries ("QA" or "the Group").
 We consider publication of this document as complying with our duty under paragraph 16(2) of Schedule 19 of the Finance Act 2016 to publish the Group's tax strategy.

 The Group complies with applicable tax laws and regulations in the UK and other territories in which it operates.
-The UK is our main place of business with minimal operations elsewhere.
+The UK is our main place of business with limited operations elsewhere.

 QA's tax strategy is to ensure that we make tax filings in accordance with the law and pay the right amount of tax at the correct time, while efficiently managing the tax cost to the Group of doing business.